-It primarily comes from cows but also goats, sheep, buffalos or even camels.
+It primarily comes from cows but also goats, sheep, buffalo, or even camels.

-Ultra-heat treatment (UHT) heats milk to 280°F (138°C) for at least 2 seconds.
-This milk is, for example, consumed in some European countries (5).
+Ultra-heat treatment (UHT) heats milk to 275°F (135°C) for a few seconds.
+This milk is consumed in some European countries (

 The main method keeps milk fresh for 2–3 weeks, while the UHT method extends the shelf life up to 9 months.

-Pasteurization was first introduced in response to an epidemic of bovine (cow) tuberculosis in the US and Europe in the early 1900s.
-An estimated 65,000 people died over a 25-year period from contaminated dairy (6).
+Pasteurization was introduced in response to an epidemic of bovine (cow) tuberculosis in the United States and Europe in the early 1900s.
+An estimated 65,000 people died over a 25-year period from consuming contaminated dairy (

 Some raw milk advocates argue that many of the harmful bacteria destroyed by pasteurization, such as tuberculosis, are no longer an issue and that pasteurization no longer serves a purpose.